Steve Heighway

-Stephen Derek Heighway (born November 25, 1947) is an Irish former footballer who was part of the hugely successful Liverpool team of the 1970s.
-Following his eleven-year spell at the club, he has been regarded by some as one of the greatest Liverpool players of all time, and was ranked 23rd in the 100 Players Who Shook The Kop poll.
+Stephen Derek Heighway (born 25 November 1947) is an Irish former footballer who played as a winger.
+He was part of the successful Liverpool team of the 1970s.
+Following his eleven-year spell at the club, he was ranked 23rd in the 100 Players Who Shook The Kop poll.

-Heighway became academy director at Liverpool in a period when the club brought through such bright talents as Steven Gerrard, Steve McManaman, Robbie Fowler and Jamie Carragher.
+Heighway became academy director at Liverpool in a period when the club welcomed players including Steven Gerrard, Steve McManaman, Robbie Fowler and Jamie Carragher.
 He retired in 2007 but later rejoined the Liverpool Academy in a consulting role, which he held until retiring again in 2022.

 Life and playing career

-Though he was born in Dublin, Ireland, some of Heighway's early education took place in Sheffield where he attended Ecclesall Junior School (until 1959), followed by High Storrs School and latterly Moseley Hall Grammar School for Boys in Cheadle, near Stockport.
+Heighway was born in Dublin, Ireland.
+His early education took place in Sheffield where he attended Ecclesall Junior School (until 1959), followed by High Storrs School and latterly Moseley Hall Grammar School for Boys in Cheadle, near Stockport.